arbor-sim/arbor/doc/morphology.rst

             Indicates if the morphology is empty.

-    .. attribute:: spherical_root
-            :type: bool

-            Indicates if the root of the morphology is spherical.

     .. attribute:: num_branches
             :type: int

             The number of branches in the morphology.

-    .. attribute:: num_samples
-            :type: int

-            The number of samples in the morphology.

-    .. attribute:: samples
-            :type: list

-            The samples in the morphology.

-    .. attribute:: sample_parents
-            :type: list

-            The parent indexes of each sample.

     .. function:: branch_parent(i)